- Apply Yourself

 If a college does not accept you under early action, you may still have a chance to get in.
 The college may automatically add you to its regular admission application pool.
 If it does not, you are free to reapply by the regular admission deadline.
 Check the admission policies of each college you're interested in.

 Other Ways to Get Admitted Early

-Many colleges provide other options to shorten your time waiting for a decision.
-Some schools have "rolling" admissions, which means they accept applications all year until their class fills, and usually send decisions within a few weeks of receiving your application.
+Many colleges provide other options to reduce the time you’re waiting for a decision.
+Some schools offer a "rolling" admissions option that allows you to apply within a specified period of time that opens up in the fall, usually September 1, and lasts through the spring, or until all spots in the upcoming class have been filled.
+Decisions on rolling admission applications are usually made within a few weeks after you submit your application.
 Some schools offer "second round" early action programs that let you apply by the regular deadline but get your answer sooner than normal.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.